 Whether you use Isolates or full-spectrum CBD, the chances of side effects appearing cannot be discounted.
 Those who are new to using CBD oil tend to go for low dosage CBD oil to avoid the possible side effects.

 If you are using CBD shatter or any other CBD, you have to pay attention to your body.
 Look out for the changes your body is showing and adjust your dosage accordingly.

 The Bottom Line

 Finally, you have to understand what works for your body.
-If you use Isolates and it works for you, then you can continue using it.
+If you use Isolates and it works for you, then you can continue using them.
 Otherwise, you can switch to pure spectrum CBD.
-For new users who are trying to experience the entourage effect, starting with a low dosage of the pure-spectrum might be useful advice.
-So, keep it in mind before you buy CBD and start consuming for the very first time.
+New users trying to experience the entourage effect, starting with a low dosage of the pure-spectrum, might be useful advice.
+So, keep it in mind before you buy CBD and start consuming it for the very first time.